Ordering, storing, and tracking inventory.

-Without proper logistics management, it will not only be difficult to optimize operations and keep costs low, but it will also be a challenge to meet customer expectations around speed, accuracy, and affordability.
+Without proper logistics management, it will not only be difficult to optimise operations and keep costs low, but it will also be a challenge to meet customer expectations around speed, accuracy, and affordability.

 When managed right, ecommerce logistics can help you build customer loyalty and a positive brand reputation.